The European Business Company Destination

 In the World Economic Forum’s Global Competitive Index, Malta was ranked 10th for bank reliability and 24th for market efficiency (2014).
 Malta has a stable banking system based on UK Company law, is an English speaking country, and has corporate legislation that conforms to EU company law and standards.

-Being part of the EU gives Malta credibility within the worlds major financial multilateral organizations.
+Being part of the EU gives Malta credibility within the worlds major financial institutions.
 In comparison to other EU countries, Malta also offers an affordable alternative together with excellent services in trust management, banking, and finance administration.

 The 'offshore' sector had been around for a number of years, but due to Malta’s acceptance within the EU, they have had to restructure their international financial industry to conform to EU legislation.
-Though 'tax haven' Malta was forced to relinquish its tax haven status and cease offering offshore companies, it has managed to attract many international companies due to its excellent reputation, low tax and rebate policies, EU conforming corporate legislation and its world class banking system.
+Malta was forced to relinquish its 'tax haven' status and reform its offshore company structures, however it has been able to maintain much of the desired aspects attracting many international companies due to its excellent reputation, low tax and rebate policies, EU conforming corporate legislation and its world class banking system.

 Benefits of Setting up an Offshore Malta Company